A Foodcentric Life

 1. Mix until it becomes a smooth mustard sauce.
 Refrigerate until serving.

-If the aioli feels too loose (thin), whisk in ¼ teaspoon dry mustard powder and let it sit for 5 minutes.
+If it's too thin, too much lemon juice is usually the culprit, especially if your mayonnaise is on the lighter side.
+Start with a small amount of lemon and add more to taste.
+If it's already loose, whisk in a small pinch of dry mustard powder and let it sit a few minutes to thicken.
 The powder absorbs a bit of moisture and subtly tightens the texture while adding gentle bite.
 Add more in small increments (⅛ teaspoon at a time) so it doesn't turn sharp.

 Chef's Tip: From-Scratch Mayonnaise Option

-If you want to go full-scratch aioli, start with my blender homemade mayonnaise as the base.
+If you want to go full-scratch dijonnaise, start with my blender homemade mayonnaise as the base.
 I begin the emulsion by hand, then finish in the blender while slowly drizzling in the oil for the best texture.
-Homemade mayo is incredible - it just doesn't keep as long in the fridge because it's made with raw egg.
+Homemade mayo is incredible - it just doesn't keep as long in the fridge because it's made with raw egg and no preservatives.

 Serving Suggestions